jetbrains-academy/Python-Libraries-NumPy/NumPy/Transposing Sorting Concatenating/Concatenate and Stack/task.md

 ### Stack
 1. [`numpy.stack()`](https://numpy.org/doc/stable/reference/generated/numpy.stack.html#numpy.stack) joins
 a sequence of arrays along a **new axis**.
 The `axis` parameter specifies the index of the new axis in the dimensions of the result.
-For example, if `axis=0` it will be the first dimension and if `axis=-1` it will be the last dimension.
+For example, if `axis=0`, it will be the first dimension, and if `axis=-1`, it will be the last dimension.

 ```python